 In addition to coursework, your student will receive an introduction to many aspects of college life: being away from home, having a roommate, getting to know students from all over the U.S. and from several other countries, and participating in many extracurricular activities.

-Then upon successful completion of the Summer Scholars program, you student will have earned transferable college credit(s)!
+Then upon successful completion of the Summer Scholars program, your student will have earned transferable college credit(s)!

 Shaped by our city and our Jesuit tradition, Loyola University Chicago offers students an educational environment unmatched for its diversity of thought and experience.